functionpointer/pyechorobotics/README.md

 Also check ``notify_laststatuses_received()`` in ```smart_mode.py``` if it should be recognized as a specific Mode.

 Finally, in home-assistant-echorobotics-integration, increment the version number in the manifest.json.
+Also check the translations in echorobotics/translations, and any custom dashboard code.